GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 These values cannot change during the lifetime of the channel.
 If a new value is received that is not the same as a prior value, the client MUST close the connection with a PROTOCOL_ERROR.

  * IP Family: Always present, but used only when Has Addresses=1 (ignored otherwise).
 0 indicates IPv4, 1 indicates IPv6 for both Source IP (if present) and Group IP.
  * Source IP: Present if Has Addresses=1 and Has SSM=1.
-The IP Address of the source of the (S,G) for the channel's channel.
+The IP Address of the source of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * Group IP: Present if Has Addresses=1.
-The IP Address of the group of the (S,G) for the channel's channel.
+The IP Address of the group of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by IP Family.
  * UDP Port: Present if Has Addressess=1.
-The 16-bit UDP Port of traffic for the channel's channel.
+The 16-bit UDP Port of traffic for the channel.
  * Header AEAD Algorithm: Present when Has Header Key=1.  a value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>, used to protect the header fields in the channel packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
  * Header Key: Present when Has Header Key=1.
 A key with length and semantics determined by the Header AEAD Algorithm.
 > **Author's Note:** I assume it’s not better to use a TLS CipherSuite because there is no KDF stage for deriving these keys (they are a strict server-to-client advertisement), so the Hash part would be unused? (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>)